Enhancing Tracking Robustness with Auxiliary Adversarial Defense Networks

 \subsection{Robustness on non-Adaptive Attacks}

-To investigate the generalization of DuaLossDef against different adversarial attacks, we employ adversarial attack methods to generate adversarial perturbations, including white-box attack method CSA (Exp.No.*-1, *-2, *-3), DFA (Exp.No.*-5, *-6, *-7), and black-box attack method IoU Attack (Exp.No.*-4).
-We then separately evaluate the performance of the defense network under the template branch, search branch, and joint working conditions using the One Pass Evaluation (OPE) metrics.
+To investigate the generalization of AADN against different adversarial attacks, we employ white-box attack method CSA (Exp.No.*-1, *-2, *-3), DFA (Exp.No.*-5, *-6, *-7), and black-box attack method IoU Attack (Exp.No.*-4) to generate adversarial perturbations.
+We then separately evaluate the defensive performance under different defense patterns (template branch only, search branch only, and both branch) using the OPE metrics.
 The results are presented in the column \textit{Non-Adaptive Defense Result} of \cref{table-attack}.

-In terms of CSA and DFA, DuaLossDef demonstrates effective defense performance in all defense patterns, across 3 datasets.
-In (Exp.No.2-1), the defense network shows more significant gains in EAO and Robustness metrics, reaching 79.48\% and 126.82\% respectively.
-This improves that DuaLossDef can effectively enhance the tracking accuracy and robustness of the tracker under adversarial attack conditions.
+In terms of CSA and DFA, AADN demonstrates effective defense performance in all defense patterns, across 3 datasets.
+In (Exp.No.2-1), the defense network shows more significant gains in EAO and Robustness metrics, reaching 126.82\% and 79.48\%, respectively.
+This improves that AADN can effectively enhance the tracking accuracy and robustness of the tracker under adversarial attack conditions.

 Since the IoU Attack is designed to target the search region, this part of the experiment is conducted on the search region branch.
-DuaLossDef demonstrates effective defense against IoU Attack on all datasets.
-(Exp.No.2-4) shows that the introduction of DuaLossDef can effectively mitigate the target loss caused by adversarial attacks and significantly improve the EAO metric.
+AADN demonstrates effective defense against IoU Attack on all datasets.
+(Exp.No.2-4) shows that the introduction of AADN can effectively mitigate the tracking failure and significantly improve the EAO metric.